Little Thunderbolt Pose - Laghu Vajrasana

 Step 7

-To come out, engage the core and draw yourself back up to kneeling.
+To exit the pose, activate your core muscles and lift yourself back up to the kneeling position.

 Benefits and Contraindications